Jim Creighton: Joins the Excelsiors

-Before the 1860 season began, Creighton left the Star Club and joined one of the highest-profiled clubs in the game at the time, the Excelsior of Brooklyn.
-With their new star pitcher, the Excelsiors became a national sensation.
-They organized the first known baseball tour outside of their home region, taking on teams along the East Coast of the United States.
-That first season, Creighton scored 47 runs in 20 match games, and was retired just 56 times and did not strike out.
-In a game against the St. George Cricket Club on November 8, he recorded baseball's first shutout.
-In addition to his pitching skills, he became the game's best batter.
-In 1862, he batted 1.000, getting hits in all 65 of his at-bats.
+Before the 1860 season began, Creighton left the Star Club and joined the Excelsiors.
+With their new dominant pitcher, the Excelsiors organized the first documented baseball road trip, playing matches outside their home region against upstate New York clubs in Albany, Rochester, Troy, Buffalo, and Newburgh, as well as in Baltimore and Philadelphia.
+After a string of victories, the club became a sensation outside the New York metropolitan area.
+In a baseball game against the St George's Cricket Club at Hoboken's Elysian Fields on November 8, Creighton hurled baseball's first shutout, with a final score of 25–0.

+In addition to his pitching skills, Creighton was reportedly an excellent hitter and fielder.
 (The Excelsiors, along with most organized clubs, did not play ball in 1861, as countless players of military age enlisted to fight in the Civil War.)

 Pitching style

+The speed with which Creighton was able to hurl the ball had previously been considered impossible without movement of the elbow or wrist, which was prohibited by existing rules.
+If there were any such movements by Creighton, they were imperceptible.
+In addition to the rapid velocity of his pitches, when Creighton released the ball, he managed to apply enough spin to cause the pitch to veer upwards, away from the batter, making Creighton the inadvertent inventor of the breaking ball.
+"He threw much, much harder than anyone before him," wrote Creighton's biographer Thomas W. Gilbert, "with lethal movement and exquisite control.
+He almost never lost."

+Creighton was accused by some opponents and spectators of using an illegal delivery.
+In effect, because Creighton was exceptionally successful, his opponents assumed he was cheating.
+However, the competitive advantage of this delivery, and his dominance as a pitcher, eventually led others to emulate his technique, which thereafter became a standard pitching tactic.

-When observing Creighton bowling in a cricket match, English cricketer John Lillywhite commented, "Why, that man is not bowling, he is throwing underhand.
-It is the best disguised underhand throwing I ever saw, and might readily be taken for a fair delivery."
-Another observer said that his pitch was "as swift as [if] it was shot out of [a] cannon."
-Excelsior teammate John (a.k.a.
-"Jack") Chapman later in his life wrote that Creighton "...had wonderful speed, and, with it, splendid command.
+Years later, Excelsior teammate John (a.k.a.
+"Jack") Chapman recalled that Creighton "had wonderful speed, and, with it, splendid command.
 He was fairly unhittable."
-Others, especially more tradition-minded members in the baseball community, complained that not only were his pitches illegal, but also unsportsmanlike.
 After Creighton held the famed rival Brooklyn Atlantics to five runs, an extraordinarily low total for the era, the Brooklyn Eagle dispatched a reporter to determine whether or not his pitch was legal.
 The journalistic witness reported that Creighton was throwing a "fair square pitch", rather than a "jerk" or an "underhand throw."